DanBurbach/PersonalPortfolio_2.0/README.md

 ## __Description__

 ```
 A personal website and portfolio page.
-Impliments smooth scrolling, parallax, contact form (with emailJS for back-end handling and reCAPTCHA from Google for anti-bot spamming).
+Implements smooth scrolling, parallax, contact form (with emailJS for back-end handling and reCAPTCHA from Google for anti-bot spamming).
 Heavy use of CSS and styling for animations.
 ```
 ## __Setup/Installation Requirements__